AdobeDocs/analytics-platform.en/help/connections/combined-dataset.md

 To illustrate the importance of schema paths, consider this scenario.
 In the first dataset, `string_color` is based on schema path `_experience.whatever.string_color` and in the second dataset on schema path  `_experience.somethingelse.string_color`.
 In this scenario, the data is **not** merged into one column in the resulting combined dataset.
 Instead, the result is two `string_color` columns in the combined dataset.

 This combined event dataset is what is used in reporting.
 It does not matter which dataset a row comes from.
 Customer Journey Analytics treats all data as if it is in the same dataset.
 If a matching Person ID appears in both datasets, they are considered the same unique person.
 If a matching Person ID appears in both datasets with a timestamp within 30 minutes, they are considered part of the same session.
+Fields with identical schema paths are merged.

 This concept also applies to attribution.
 It does not matter which dataset a row comes from; attribution works exactly as if all events came from a single dataset.
 Using the above tables as an example: